hauke96/wiki2book/README.md

 Please keep in mind:
 1. This is a hobby-project and my time is limited.
-2. Things with less or no use for me personally will get a lower priority.
+2. Things that are of little or no use to me personally will be given low/no priority.

-## Development
+## Development and code contributions

 For building, running, testing, etc. take a look at [`src/README.md`](src/README.md).

+There's no established process for code contributions.
+Please open an issue, describe your ideas, how you plan to implement this and we'll discuss further steps.

 # Long-term goals